 Here is what visitors and expats need to know about navigating Israel’s healthcare system, especially in an emergency.

-For Kupat Cholim Care, Register
+For Kupat Cholim Care: Register

-Students and expats with visas can access Israel’s government healthcare system.
+Students and expats with visas can access Israel's government healthcare system.
 They have options to register and pay to join Kupat Cholim.
-You can do so at Ben Gurion airport, online, or at a post office in Israel.
+You can do so at Ben Gurion Airport, online, or at a post office in Israel.
 When you sign up, you choose your plan, any sub-plans or supplements, and your specific clinic.
 You will then visit your specific clinic for your care.

-For Expat Care, See A Private Doctor
+For Expat Care: See A Private Doctor

 Urgent Care and Emergency Rooms in Israel

 If you need medical care urgently in Israel, you will choose between urgent care and emergency rooms.
 Urgent care is for medical problems where you need treatment fast, but your condition is not life-threatening.

 If you are covered by a Kupat Cholim plan, your urgent care co-pay is usually covered with a co-pay, especially if you go to your recommended urgent care center.
-If you are not with a Kupat Cholim, you will pay out for your visit, between $90 and $150, more for prescriptions or treatments like an IV for dehydration.
+However, if you are not with a Kupat Cholim, you will need to pay between $90 and $150 for your visit and more for prescriptions or treatments such as an IV for dehydration.

 Who is Eligible for Israeli Healthcare?